roadwarriorslive/Pipulate/README.md

 you can use my demo instance to kick the tires.
 Here are the preferred platforms for Pipulate in descending order of ease-of-installation and avoidance of nuanced issues (like lxml on Windows under CygWin!):

+### Radical Single Tenant Webserver Design
+Although it has a webserver built-in, Pipulate is not intended to serve the masses.
+It is generally a single-tenant application EVEN THOUGH IT USES A WEBSERVER--due to the way I make users wait while the server goes out and does some fancy footwork on their behalf.
+Although you might not notice at first pass, this is really very different from how other "web" applications work.
+I am unapologetic about this, even though it make some folks ornery.
+Think how you embed sqlite into apps.
+That doesn't mean you're turning it into a database server up to the c10k problem, necessitating non-blocking I/O, concurrency, parallelism and all that happy bullshit.
+Instead, just think Pipulate as YOUR app running on some very modest hardware that will be lucky to have multiple cores.
+Scaling is achieved with Pipulate through lots of little single-tenant servers behind a load balancer.
+And here's how you set up one instance, suitable for replicating, once your Google App Client ID and Secret are written onto the drive.
+A prompt shows on first page-load request of app.

 ### Debian/Ubuntu
 From a Terminal: